-Although the Town Hall is temporarily closed to the public, rest assured the Assessors Office continues to respond regularly to the public’s needs.
-For the most expedient response, please click on one of the Assessor staff contact names below to send us an email.
-We also check our voicemails daily, so if you do not have access to email, please leave us a message, and we will respond as soon as possible.
+Due to COVID-19 the Town Hall is currently closed to the public; however, the Assessors Office continues to respond to the public’s needs.
+The best way to contact us is via email: click on one of the Assessor staff contact names below to send us an email.
+We also check our voicemails regularly, so if you do not have access to email, please leave us a voicemail message, and we will respond as soon as possible.
 We wish you health and safety.

 Visit www.patriotproperties.com for property cards.